open-cogsci/osdoc/content/pages/manual/stimuli/video.md

 [TOC]

-## media_player_vlc plug-in
+## media_player_vlc plugin

-The MEDIA_PLAYER_VLC plug-in is based on the well-known VLC media player.
+The MEDIA_PLAYER_VLC plugin is based on the well-known VLC media player.
 You can download the latest version from here (if it is not already installed):

 - <https://github.com/dschreij/media_player_vlc>